 - Haitian Summer Institute and Haiti Study Abroad: Founded in 1997, LACC's Haitian Summer Institute is a six-week program designed for anyone interested in acquiring basic conversational proficiency in Haitian Creole and also for those students who wish to continue their Haitian Creole Language training at the intermediate and advanced levels.
 The FLAS-approved institute is held at FIU's Modesto Maidique Campus in Miami for five weeks and culminates with an optional study abroad to Haiti, which provides participants with a unique opportunity to further immerse themselves in Haiti Creole while experiencing the country first-hand.
 More information click here.

-- LACC/Haitian Student Organization Partnership: A result of a long and productive relationship between LACC and the FIU Haitian Student Organization (HSO), the LACC/HSO year-round collaboration supports outreach programming designed to enhance student and community awareness, increase civic engagement related to Haiti, and deepen ties among students, scholars and country experts.
+- LACC/Haitian Student Organization Partnership: A result of a long and productive relationship between LACC and the FIU Haitian Student Organization (HSO), the LACC/HSO year-round collaboration in October celebrates a month of events on Haitian Kreyòl and supports outreach programming designed to enhance student and community awareness, increase civic engagement related to Haiti, and deepen ties among students, scholars and country experts.

 - Protecting Haitian Patrimony Initiative: The Protecting Haitian Patrimony Initiative (PHPI) brings together international contributors to assist Haiti with the preservation of Haitian cultural patrimony while respecting local sovereignty following the devastating 2010 earthquake.
 Together with its partners, the Digital Library of the Caribbean (dLOC) and FIU Libraries, LACC works closely with partner institutions in Port-au-Prince to help coordinate efforts to rebuild and implement a long-term plan of sustainability for the future with an emphasis on accountability and transparency.
 PHPI continues to provide support for libraries and archives in Haiti as they work to protect their collections and move forward into the preservation phase.